fairpm/mini-fair-repo/README.md

 # Mini FAIR Repo

-The Mini FAIR Repo is a plugin to transform your site into a [FAIR Repository](https://github.com/fairpm/fair-protocol), allowing you to serve packages directly from your own infrastructure into the FAIR system.
+The Mini FAIR plugin transforms your site into a [FAIR Repository](https://github.com/fairpm/fair-protocol), allowing you to serve packages directly from your own infrastructure into the FAIR system.

 ## Design Goals